nandakumar82/editable_profile_backend/README.md

 5. The development phase has undergone TDD using mocks and integration tests.
 6. Embedded MongoDb is being used.
 7. CI/CD is taken care using Travis
+8. Actuators are made available to query the health stats [Actuator](https://editableprofilebackend.herokuapp.com/actuator)

 ### Prerequisites